 3. Keep your device clean

 Utilizing an Antivirus and Malware scanner is never a bad idea.
 Your phones are mini-computers, and just like your “big” computer—they need to be cleaned up from time to time.
 Malware and Virus threats can compromise information stored on your mobile devices.
 Malware has a snowball effect, and can continuously pile up until it slows downs or stops your device.
-Look for an MSP that offers complete endpoint protection as a solution to this problem for both mobile devices and computers.
-It will keep your endpoints clean and secure from outsiders.
-Consider Webroot as an antivirus application that scans your downloaded apps and devices for any threats.
-Many MSPs offer Webroot antivirus in their managed IT services package.
-Equipped with internet security, this defense will give you a heads up if it detects any malicious activity from your device’s browser.
+Look for an MSP that offers complete endpoint security as a solution to this problem for both mobile devices and computers.

 In the end, the number one security measure on your mobile device is you.
 Be proactive.
 Protect yourself and your information using the steps above!